 - 3.5.1 A series of trial pits was excavated across the Site Area for geotechnical purposes in August 2015.
-The excavation of all the trial pits was monitored archaeologically, which enabled buried remains of archaeological interest to be identified in several parts of the site. - 3.5.2 Trial Pit 201: this trial pit was placed in the south-western part of the Site Area, within the area that was subject to full archaeological excavation in 2013. - 3.5.3 Trial Pit 202: this pit was located close to the western boundary of the Site Area, adjacent to the entrance to the car park from Dantzic Street, across the footprint of early nineteenth-century workers' housing identified on the sequence of historical mapping as part of N° 2 Court (Site 06).
-The trial pit was excavated to a depth of 2m below the modern ground surface, and exposed in-situ structural remains of former cellars (Plate 9).
-These remains comprised a wall of hand-made bricks, bonded with lime-based mortar, consistent with an early nineteenth-century construction date.
-The cellars had been backfilled with demolition rubble, and sealed beneath a c 0.20m thick layer of levelling material for the modern car park.
+The excavation of all the trial pits was monitored archaeologically, which enabled buried remains of archaeological interest to be identified in several parts of the site. - 3.5.2 Trial Pit 301: this pit was placed in the western corner of the Site Area, close to the junction of Mincing Street with Dantzic Street.
+The trial pit enabled the site of the former Derby Arms (Site 08) to be investigated, and confirmed that the building had incorporated a cellar, which survived in-situ.
+The trial pit was excavated mechanically to a depth of 2.95m, and revealed a deep deposit of demolition rubble an elements of a cellar wall composed of hand-made bricks, consistent with an early nineteenth-century construction date (Plate 8).
+The cellar had been backfilled with demolition rubble, and sealed beneath a c 0.20m thick layer of levelling material for the modern car park.